Sydney-Informatics-Hub/geopython/_episodes/01b-dataframes.md

 ---
 title: "01b.
-Python Fundamentals - shapefiles and dataframes"
+Python libraries and packages"
 teaching: 10
 exercises: 0
 questions:
 - "What else can Python do?"
 - "What are libraries and packages?"
 objectives:
+- "Learn how to deal with specialty datatypes."
-- "Learn the ."
+- "Learn about pandas, pyshp, lasio, obspy."
 keypoints:
 - "Shapefiles"
 - "Pandas dataframes"